yiisoft/di/README.md

 then use these definitions to create an object whenever the application requests that type.
 This happens, for example, when fetching a type directly from the container somewhere in the application.
-But objects are also created implicitly if a definition has a dependency to another definition.
+But objects are also created implicitly if a definition has a dependency on another definition.

 Usually one uses a single container for the whole application.
 It's often configured either in the entry script such as `index.php` or a configuration